Erinnerungsstätte für die Freiheitsbewegungen in der deutschen Geschichte

 Are there guided tours?

-Guided tours may be available; check the official website for details regarding scheduling and availability.
+Yes, guided tours may be available; check the official website for details on scheduling and availability.

 What’s the best time to visit?

-Weekdays, especially in the morning, tend to be less crowded, providing a more serene experience.
+Weekdays, particularly in the early morning or late afternoon, tend to be less crowded, making for a more enjoyable experience.

 Is it wheelchair accessible?